tembo-io/website/docusaurus/blog/2023-12-21-one-click-apis-with-postgrest/index.md

 [image]

-Now we patch the instance to actually enable PostgREST:

-[image]

 The endpoints created are dependent on the structure of the database tables and views, so for this one, for example, we can use a simple GET request to select the products table, which gives us these results: